vanillartwork/aws-ss-clash/docs/getting-started.md

 You need a Linux server with a public IP address (IPv4 or IPv6) and SSH access.
-Any major cloud hosting provider is compatible, including AWS, Google Cloud, Oracle Cloud, Microsoft Azure, or low-cost VPS hosts.
+Any major cloud hosting provider is compatible, including AWS, Google Cloud, Oracle Cloud, Microsoft Azure or low-cost VPS hosts.
 Ubuntu Server (24.04 LTS or newer) is recommended.
 A minimum resource specification (e.g., 1 vCPU, 512MB RAM) is more than sufficient for personal proxy requirements.